Sagacious-Software/Freaking/README.md

 ### General

-- get things working with GOSH
-- get a basic demo working
 - fonts, at least bitmaps for now
 - rect and vector path fill and stroke
 - make transforms used